About CAMD

 Multipole Wiggler

 The multipole wiggler consists of a 15-pole superconducting magnet with a maximum field of 7.5 T at the central pole and provides X-rays to 3 beamlines.
-The central beamline (PX) is dedicated to diffraction studies, primarily protein crystallography, while the other two beamlines serve the X-ray absorption community (HEXAS) and the tomography/medical physics/X-ray phase contrast imaging community (Tomography).
+The central beamline (PwX) is dedicated to X-ray absorption spectroscopy and X-ray diffraction studies, while HEXAS facilitates different experimental setups making use of X-ray absorption spectroscopy, and the Tomography beamline serves the tomography/medical physics/X-ray phase contrast imaging community.

 Basic Science

-CAMD's basic science research programs span a wide range of disciplines, including physics, chemistry, materials science and geology.
-Research thrusts include studies of thin-film magnetic alloys, catalysts, polymer/organic materials, and clay minerals, utilizing techniques including photoelectron spectroscopy, gas-phase photoionization and fluorescence spectroscopy, X-ray absorption spectroscopy, X-ray microspectroscopy and tomography.
+CAMD's basic science research programs span a wide range of disciplines, including physics, chemistry, materials science, geology, environmental science, medical research, and archeology.
+Research thrusts include studies of thin-film magnetic alloys, catalysts, polymer and different organic materials, and clay minerals, glass, utilizing techniques including photoelectron spectroscopy, gas-phase photoionization and fluorescence spectroscopy, X-ray absorption spectroscopy, X-ray fluorescence spectroscopy, and tomography.

 VUV Beamlines/Experimental Equipment